 David Glenn Armstrong

-I'd like to thank you all for your "congratulations" and um, well, condolences, but I didn't direct Scandalous on Broadway.
+I'd like to thank you all for your "congratulations" and um, well, condolences, but I didn't direct "Scandalous" on Broadway.
 Really.
-To find that David Armstrong (who used to be known as David Holgrive), click here.
+To find that David Armstrong (who used to be David Holgrive), click here.